 Governors are working closely with federal and local officials as well as private sector partners to address the threat of the novel coronavirus.
-This page lists select actions taken to date.
+This page lists select actions through 31 July 2020.
 It is not intended to be exhaustive but is meant to highlight key actions and resources that may inform other states and territories as they prepare for and respond to the novel coronavirus.
 All state actions can be viewed here, or visit Coronavirus: What You Need To Know for additional information and resources.

 - March 3, 2020—The North Dakota Department of Health has developed an online survey for people who have traveled internationally within the past 14 days to complete.
 Upon completion of the survey, North Dakotans will receive information about how to monitor themselves for symptoms of COVID-19 and what to do if symptoms develop.